Texas Real Estate License Lookup | Check Your TREC License Status

 Expiration Date

 When your current license period ends.
-If it’s within 90 days, move fast — you need your 18 CE hours complete before this date.
-That’s Legal Update I, Legal Update II, and 12 hours of electives.
+Within 90 days?
+Move fast.
+TREC requires your 18 CE hours complete before this date — Legal Update I, Legal Update II, and 12 hours of electives.
+A renewal bundle is the fastest way to knock it all out.

 CE Hours Posted